Sneftel/gull/readme.md

 I use Deepnest.io to nest the pieces for printing.
 Consider manually nesting the stabilizers and printing them separately.

 The OpenSCAD files dilate some parts to account for laser-cut kerf.
+See the discussion of kerf in the "customization" section.

 ## Assembly